-Our Visit to Myrtos Beach on Kefalonia
+Our Visit to Myrtos Beach Kefalonia

 Just after 10:30am we made the winding drive down to Myrtos Beach Kefalonia.
 We spent the morning exploring the small village of Assos which is just a few minutes down the road.
 With their close proximity to each other, combining these two spots makes for the perfect day.